 How to care for Dry and Brittle hair

-I get a lot of e-mails from many naturals that are tired of having DRY HAIR.
+I get a lot of e-mails from many naturals that are tired of having DRY HAIR and asking me how to moisturize dry hair.
 They have used every “blogger approved” product that does not work well with their own hair type.
 They have dry, brittle and rough hair.
 But blame everything but their bad hair habits on why their hair is in its current state.

 Natural hair (kinky, coily and curly) is naturally drier than other hair textures.
 Which in turn makes it more fragile than other textures.